 This week, I am sharing some of the tips from an article about President Teddy Roosevelt – another productivity nut!
 In 2019, Erin McCarthy published 13 Reading Tips from Theodore Roosevelt, and today I am sharing some of them with you, along with a few of my own thoughts about them.

-Listen in, and I will share what I listen, watch, and do around the house, and how I choose what to consume next!
+Listen in, and I will share what I listen to, watch, and do around the house, and how I choose what to consume next!